Configure ROS Environment (Post-Installation)

 Configure Chrony on RPi

-Open configuration file with sudo
+Open configuration file with sudo privilege.

 $ sudo nano /etc/chrony/chrony.conf